Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects that could impact this area.
-Notable projects include Northern Beaches Hospital Infrastructure, Frenchs Forest Park Upgrades, a 40-unit development on Wakehurst Parkway, and The Falls Estate.
-The following details those most relevant.
+AreaSearch has identified 17 projects that may impact the area.
+Notable ones include Northern Beaches Hospital Infrastructure, Frenchs Forest Park Upgrades, a 40-unit development on Wakehurst Parkway, and The Falls Estate.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.